olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 ---
-My name is Olawale E. Salaudeen, and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by [Sanmi Koyejo]("http://sanmi.cs.illinois.edu/").
-Prior to moving to IL, I obtained a Bachelors of Science in Mechanical Engineering and minors in Computer Science and Mathematics from the Texas A&M University.
+My name is Olawale E. Salaudeen, and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by
+<a href="http://sanmi.cs.illinois.edu/">Sanmi Koyejo.</a>
+Prior to moving to IL, I
+obtained a Bachelors of Science in Mechanical Engineering and minors in Computer Science and Mathematics from the Texas A&M University.